gwenhall/Exercise-06c-Dialogue/README.md

-# Exercise-06c-Dialogue
-Exercise for MSCH-C220, 12 April 2021

-A demonstration of this exercise is available at [https://youtu.be/M0GJIYTUXjQ](https://youtu.be/M0GJIYTUXjQ)

-This exercise is an opportunity for you to experiment with an open source Godot Dialogue add-on called Dialogic.
-Dialogic has [recently been released](https://dialogic.coppolaemilio.com/) as a 1.0.
-It is still a little buggy around the edges, but it is a powerful system for creating and introducing dialogue systems into your games.

-Fork this repository.
-When that process has completed, make sure that the top of the repository reads [your username]/Exercise-06c-Dialogue. *Edit the LICENSE and replace BL-MSCH-C220-S21 with your full name.* Commit your changes.

-Clone the repository to a Local Path on your computer.

 Open Godot.
 Import the project.godot file and open the "Dialogue" project.

 Dialogic is released as a Godot add-on.
 I have already downloaded the plug-in and included it in the res://addon folder in this repository.
 If you get an immmediate error message, that is an indication that the addon needs to be enabled.
 This can be done in Project->Project Settings->Plugins and checking the Dialogic Enable box.